 1) Over an open flame on the stove.
 Use tongs to flip them a few times until lightly charred and hot.

 2) In the microwave.
-My favorite microwave tortilla warmer is this one.
+This tortilla warmer (affiliate) has become my favorite.
 It is AMAZING.

 3) In a lightly oiled skillet.
 You can spray a cast iron or non-stick skillet with oil, then cook until both sides are warm and just barely crisped.

-Whichever method you choose, stick the warmed tortillas in this tortilla holder to keep them warm.
+Whichever method you choose, stick the warmed tortillas in this warmer (affiliate) to keep them warm.
 It traps the steam to keep the tortillas fresh all the way through dinner.

 📖 Other Mexican food recipes

-- Easy Chicken Tinga Tacos - Use rotisserie chicken and a simple tinga sauce to make super flavorful tacos for a busy weeknight.
+- Pollo de Tinga - Use rotisserie chicken and a simple tinga sauce to make flavorful tacos for a busy weeknight.

 - The Ultimate Grilled Taco Marinade - This marinade is quick to make in the blender, perfect for skirt steak or chicken.
 It makes amazing tacos, nachos, or Mexican bowls.